-Looking for top reasons to root your Android phone?
-You’ve come to the right place – there are quite a few, and we can hopefully convince you to do it by the end.
+Looking for the top reasons to root your Android phone?
+You’ve come to the right place – there are quite a few, and we can hopefully convince you to do it by the end (well… if you really understand what it does).
 We must also warn you that there are risks to rooting Android devices, which we’ll cover separately.
-This fact, alongside the lack of technical knowledge, are the main obstacle that keeps everyone from transitioning.
+This fact, alongside the lack of technical knowledge, is the main obstacle that keeps everyone from transitioning.
 In that case, all of us could control almost every aspect of our devices using Android.
-We wouldn’t have to settle for data mining, which is then sold to advertisers, nor would we have to suffer bloatware or features we cannot change or upgrade ourselves.
-That is certainly part of the answer to, “why root Android?” as seen below.

 Rooting your Android device voids its warranty and has other risks involved.
 It should only be done after the warranty period has expired.
 Also, we do not recommend rooting your device unless you are not satisfied with the current features/control Android offers.